 If your corned beef doesn’t come with a spice packet, you should buy or make up a batch of what is known as “pickling spice.”
 It includes broken cinnamon sticks, coriander seeds, black peppercorns, allspice berries, dill seeds, cloves, mustard seeds, fennel seeds, dried ginger, crushed bay leaves, as well as red pepper flakes, which you can add during the slow cooking process.

-2 pounds potatoes of your choice.
+- 2 pounds The potatoes of your choice.
 Red skinned, new, or fingerling.
 Cut into large cubes or left whole with skins on if they are small and clean.